-Performance delivery by athletes depends on various factors, in the game of table tennis various physical, psychological factors physiological and are responsible for high end performance. comparative study worked to find out the determinantal variables which may differ in high performance players and low performance players.
+Performance delivery by athletes depends on various factors, in the game of table tennis various physical, physiological and psychological factors are responsible for high end performance.
+This comparative study worked to find out the determinantal variables which may differ in high performance players and low performance players.
 The study concluded the physical variables such as BMI and flexibility carry no difference between the university and non-university players but, they differ significantly on their vital capacity which is an important indicator of high performance athletes.